What are the benefits of a self-managed super fund?

 7. Tax benefits

-SMSFs benefit from a lower tax rate of 15% on investment income and capital gains tax as well as no tax on assets wholly supporting an income stream such as a pension.
-Whilst this concessional tax treatment also applies to other super funds, because of the range of investments available and control over investment decisions, the superannuation tax concessions within an SMSF can often have a greater impact.
+Like all super funds, SMSFs benefit from a lower tax rate of 15% on investment income and capital gains tax as well as no tax on assets wholly supporting an income stream such as a pension.
+SMSF trustees are responsible for meeting the tax obligations of the SMSF and Stake Super helps with this by providing accounting and external auditing as part of its full-service administration.

 8. Protection from creditors